NedTlei/NedTlei/README.md

 - 👋 Hi, I’m @NedTlei
 - 👀 I’m interested in .football and game development..
 - 🌱 I’m currently learning .Unity/C#..
-- 💞️ I’m looking to collaborate on .Game development..
+- 💞️ I’m looking to collaborate on I do not think of cooperation.
 - 📫 How to reach me ...Discord NedTlei
 - 😄 Pronouns: ..NedTlei.
 - ⚡ Fun fact: ...I lıke technology